 Allowing direction finding vehicles to navigate the urban obstacle course

 Even the most finely calibrated Direction Finding (DF) systems can often seem to fail when used in the urban environment.
 This problem can be attributed to multipath propagation.
-In an urban environment there will be many buildings which will reflect, shadow, diffract or block RF signals entirely.
+In an urban environment, many buildings reflect, shadow, diffract or block RF signals entirely.
 This can lead to uncertainty in the bearing as the signal of interest appears to arrive from many different directions.

 Multipath propagation is not entirely avoidable – put simply, physics can be inconvenient sometimes.
 However, there are ways to mitigate the problem and maximize direction finding capabilities even in the most complex environments.